adityam172003/private_Classes_management_system/README.md

-# PrivateClassPro Desktop App
+# AcademyGuide Desktop App

-PrivateClassPro Desktop App is a Java-based application built to efficiently manage private classes.
+AcademyGuide Desktop App is a Java-based application built to efficiently manage private classes.
 Using Java Swing for the graphical user interface, JDBC for database connectivity, and SQL for data management, this application simplifies student registration, admission confirmation, syllabus tracking, and provides effective search functionalities for private class management.

 ## Features